project-zot/project-zot.github.io/docs/user-guides/zli.md

       image       List images hosted on the zot registry repo        List all repositories
       search      Search images and their tags
+      status      Information about the server configuration and build information

     Flags:
       -h, --help      help for zli